 In this section I will show you how to save a TEXT File using the built-in Text Editor (program) called Notepad.
 You do not necessarily need to use Notepad, as the SAVE method used in this section is a common save method used throughout computer software, so this section applies to Saving A File generally.
 Saying that; Stick with using Notepad for the examples in this section.

 Before you can save your content (i.e. Text) as a file you first need to open a program (i.e. Notepad) that can create your content and then save it for you as a file.
 In this case you need to open (launch/execute) Notepad using the following steps, then create some text and then allow Notepad to save that text as a TEXT File.
-So begin by clicking on the START Menu button, using the left mouse button, to reveal the START Menu (Fig 1.1) and then click on the menu-item called ALL APPS.
+So begin by clicking on the START Menu button, using the left mouse button, to reveal the START Menu (Fig 1.1).

-Fig 1.2 - The list of applications - Click on WINDOWS ACCESSORIES to continue
+Fig 1.1 - The START Menu with its list of applications - Click on WINDOWS ACCESSORIES to continue

 To save what you have typed as a TEXT File you first need to click on Notepad's FILE menu, to reveal its menu-items.
 You then need to highlight the SAVE AS menu-item, by using the DOWN ARROW (Cursor) keyboard key or by moving the mouse pointer over it, before clicking on the word (menu-item) SAVE AS.